Internet at sea: 5G, Satellite, Starlink, which solution to choose?

 Near the coast: rely on the traditional network

 As a reminder, thea 4G offers a theoretical maximum throughput of 112.5 Mbps.
-The 4G+, which is an evolution of the 4G network, offers a theoretical maximum speed of 187.5 Mbps, but it can reach up to 300 Mbps or even 500 Mbps.
+The 4G+, which is an evolution of the 4G network, offers a theoretical maximum throughput of 187.5 Mbps, but it can reach up to 300 Mbps or even 500 Mbps.
 As for 5G, which is the latest generation of mobile internet network, it offers a theoretical maximum throughput exceeding 1 Gbps.

 However, the range of 4G and 5G signals has its limits.
-In general, coverage can extend up to 10 to 15 kilometres from the coast, depending on various factors such as topography and natural obstacles.
+In general, coverage can extend up to 10 to 15 kilometers from the coast, depending on various factors such as topography and natural obstacles.

 Beyond this distance, signal reception can become weak or non-existent, making it difficult or impossible to connect to the Internet via these networks.